-Located on the South Island of New Zealand, Wanaka is a quaint lakeside resort town surrounded by the Southern Alps of New Zealand.
-The towering mountain ranges make Wanaka a haven for skiers & snowboarders.
-Wanaka is a great base to visit Cardrona, Treble Cone, Coronet Peak and The Remarkables Ski Resorts.
+Located on the South Island of New Zealand, Wanaka is a quaint lakeside resort town surrounded by the most beautiful scenery imaginable.
+The town itself overlooks Lake Wanaka and is bordered by the Southern Alps of New Zealand.
+The towering mountain ranges make Wanaka a haven for skiers, snowboarders and winter holiday enthusiasts.
+Wanaka is a great base to visit the South Islands well known ski resorts Cardrona & Treble Cone; or adventurers can travel further south towards Queenstown and ski Coronet Peak and The Remarkables.

-The vast terrain available from Wanaka is ideal for all levels of experience.
-Having access to so many ski resorts, means Wanaka is also ideal for groups with mixed ski or snowboard skill level; groups can split up to visit different mountains easily.
-There are plenty of activities for any non-skiers visiting during winter as well.
+Wanaka caters to singles travellers, couples, families, groups and school ski trips, with a range of accommodation to suit all budgets.
+The vast terrain available in the region is ideal for all levels of experience, with runs for beginner skiers, through to advanced terrain suited to advance level ski and snowboarders.
+Having access to so many ski resorts, Wanaka is also ideal for groups with mixed ski or snowboard skill level; groups can split up to visit different mountains easily.
+There is a selection of accommodation options in Wanaka, from budget accommodation through to luxury hotels.
+There are plenty of runs for avid skier or snowboarder to explore, as well as activities for any non-skiers visiting during winter.

-From budget accommodation to Wanaka’s luxury resort style hotels, there is an excellent selection of accommodation to choose from.
-For those who want self-contained facilities or need extra space, there are a variety of self-catering apartments and holiday homes to choose from.
+From Wanaka’s budget accommodation, hostels and lodges to Wanaka’s luxury resort style hotels, there is an excellent range of accommodation to choose from.
+Hostels, lodges and backpackers cater to price conscious travellers while higher end travellers can stay in Wanaka’s selection of holiday homes, luxury apartments and resorts.
+Wanaka also offers a range of 2 star to 5 star hotels with great winter deals over ski season.
+For couples, families and groups who want self-contained facilities or need extra space, there are a variety of self-catering apartments in Wanaka or holiday homes to choose from.
 The cheapest time to visit Wanaka is usually early or late in the ski season.
 It is often better value to book a ski package deal and always advisable to book early, especially if travelling over peak holiday dates.
-For more information on Wanaka accommodation click here.

-Coronet Peak Ski Resort is located about 1 hour 20 minutes from central Wanaka & The Remarkables Ski Resort is about 1 hour 30 minutes from town.
+For those that don’t mind a slightly longer commute, Coronet Peak Ski Resort is located about 1 hour 20 minutes from central Wanaka & The Remarkables Ski Resort is about 1 hour 30 minutes from town.
 One thing is certain, Wanaka in an unforgettable snow holiday destination.
-For more information about Wanaka’s lift passes click here.

 Most visitors to Wanaka hire a car from either Queenstown Airport or Christchurch Airport.
 This is also a convenient option to commute to Wanaka’s ski resorts.
 For anyone who does plan to self-drive, it is essential to carry If you don’t feel comfortable driving up the steep mountain roads, both Treble Cone and Cardrona ski resort offer transport options from Wanaka or the bottom of the mountain.

-The closest airport to Wanaka is Queenstown Airport, flights can be expensive over peak winter travel dates or school holidays, so consider flying into Christchurch or Dunedin if you are budget conscious.
-Wanaka is a 55 minutes’ drive from Queenstown, just over 3 hours’ drive from Dunedin, and about 5 hours’ drive from Christchurch.
+The closest airport to Wanaka is Queenstown Airport, flight time into Queenstown is roughly 3 hours from Brisbane, Melbourne or Sydney.
+These flights can be expensive over peak winter travel dates or school holidays, so we recommend considering flying into Christchurch or Dunedin if you are budget conscious.
+Located in the South Island of New Zealand, Wanaka is a 55 minutes’ drive from Queenstown, just over 3 hours’ drive from Dunedin, and about 5 hours’ drive from Christchurch.

-Most visitors to Wanaka hire a car and drive from their chosen airport.
+The majority of visitors to Wanaka hire a car and drive from their chosen airport.
 It is important to make sure your hire car has snow cover, roof racks and snow chains.
-Ski season is from late June through to early October & peak travel is from July to August, so if you are looking to avoid the crowds ski early or late in the season.
-Due to the increasingly popular family facilities available at Cardrona Alpine Resort, it is advisable to also travel outside of Australian and New Zealand school holiday dates if possible or book well in advance.
+Ski season is from late June through to early October.
+Each resort has slightly different opening dates & dates may vary slightly each year.
+Peak travel to Wanaka is in July and August, so if you are looking to avoid the crowds ski early or late in the season.
+Due to the increasingly popular family facilities available at Cardrona Alpine Resort, it is advisable to also travel outside of Australian and New Zealand school holiday dates if possible.

-Wanaka is a premium alpine skiing and snowboarding destination, but there are plenty of other winter activities to enjoy.
+Wanaka is a premium alpine skiing and snowboarding destination, but there are plenty of other winter activities to enjoy while holidaying in this beautiful part of New Zealand.
 Visitors can try snowshoeing and dog sledding at Snow Farm, over have a snowball fight at the Snow Fun Zone.
 For adrenaline seekers, try ice-driving or take a scenic flight around Wanaka and finish on a glacier.
 For wine lovers and beer connoisseurs, the Otago region also has a variety of Wineries & Breweries to explore.
-Visit the Cardrona Distillery, take a tour and learn about the distilling process and finish with a tasting of their in-house liquors, vodka, gin and delicious Cardrona single malt whisky.
+Another great activity to add to any Wanaka holiday is a visit to the Cardrona Distillery, take a tour and learn about the distilling process and finish with a tasting of their in-house liquors, vodka, gin and delicious Cardrona single malt whisky.